natetoombs/voxl-shortcuts/README.md

 # voxl-shortcuts

 These files help make life easier for using the ENAE788M drones.
+In summary, with these files you won't have to manually set the ROS_IP on your drone or on your computer.
+All of the important things to source are gathered into a single file; on the drone, you source that file when in the docker image, and on your computer, you can have it source automatically.
+There are aliases (shortcuts) to several key commands, such as entering the docker image and switching between `station` and `softap` modes.
+Let me know if you have any questions/additions!

 ## Drone Instructions
 First, add the files (`.aliases` and `.dockrc`) to the home in yocto.